TheFrostKing/Car-system-final-project/README.md

 #First semester final project for the Embedded Systems course in C++ and creating a simple protocol for communication betweeen Arduino and C# GUI app

 **How it works**
-  - Basically, the arduino simulates the physical buttons and instruments of a car and it is connected to a GUI application,written on C#, that plays role of a visual dashboard.
+  - An arduino UNO R3 simulates physical buttons and instruments of a car and it is connected to a GUI application,written on C#, that plays role of a visual dashboard.

  **Arduino:**
   - captures temp and displays it every 15 seconds in blackbox logger